-Mail Correspondence with Soldiers at War (“Feldpostbriefe”): Letter from a mother to Adolf Hitler after the German invasion of the Sudeten territories in September 1938 (Published on 20/09/2022)
+Mail Correspondence with Soldiers at War (“Feldpostbriefe”): Letter from a mother to Adolf Hitler after the German invasion of the Sudeten territories in September 1938 (Published on 20/09/2022, latest revision on 06/04/2026)

 “To Adolf Hitler